CBroemse/SimilaritYWriter20/README.md

     The intend was to symbolize the computation that all numbers on the Haskell side became their own computation.
 It is tempting to assemble whole programs that way, maybe its like an old assembler language but that I need to ask more experienced peers.
-    However it aint a 'walk in the park' and the number of posssibities is staggering.
+    However it 'aint a walk in the park' and the number of posssibities is staggering.
     Now the Haskell type declaration system with its syntax seems much more appealing.
 I believe the solution if I ought to
-    understand it must be in the Haskell types with simYvalues first and secondarily to apply this metric to compare the different domains found and vsiualize their effects.
-So back to 'kArmTrack5' map ancestory
+    understand it must be in the Haskell types with simYvalues first and secondarily to apply this metric to compare the different domains found and visiualize their effects.
+So back to 'kArmTrack5' map ancestory:

     This last step is more for visiualization in wxmaxima